 3. Confirm You Fit the Standards for Size

-You can see if your business fits the bill, use the SBA’s Size Standards Tool.
+You can see if your business fits the bill.
+Just use the SBA’s Size Standards Tool.
 You just have to enter your NAICS number and some general information about your business (number of employees, annual revenue, etc.).
 The NAICS number plays a role because the standards for “small” vary from industry to industry.
 In the manufacturing business, for example, a business with as much as 500 employees can still technically be categorized as “small.”

 4. Register in the System for Award Management (SAM)